 Under vibration settings, you will see different buttons for “intensity” and “duration”.
 Play around with these options to see what sort of vibration feels comfortable for you.

-Keen2 - and nothing in life - is perfect.
+Keen2 - like nothing in life - isn’t perfect.
 We aim for 80% accuracy.
 So, when Keen2 vibrates at a time where you aren’t doing your behavior, this is a false alarm.
 Just press the button on Keen2’s bracelet to remove that vibration.
 That way, it won’t be included in the data on your Keen2 app.

 This icon means the vibration has successfully been removed from your daily tally:

-There are a variety of replacement strategies built into your Keen2 device.
-Tap Keen2’s screen to rotate through the options!
-There’s a step tracker, to encourage you to get up and take a walk when your hands are feeling restless.
+There is a replacement strategy built right into your Keen2 device.
+Tap Keen2’s screen to rotate through the screens- there’s a step tracker, to encourage you to get up and take a walk when your hands are feeling restless.
 The screen showing your steps will also have icons of footprints.

 But that’s not the only strategy!
 We recommend that you create one or more “Pause Packs”, a little bag full of helpful items to carry with you, so that when you catch yourself falling into your BFRB, you have alternatives to keep your hands busy.
 We recommend putting things like your favorite fidget, hand cream, and a worry stone.

 HabitAware offers our own version of a pause pouch, with a special booklet designed to help you take a moment for yourself!
 It is included with the Habit-Reversal Training and Retrain Your Brain bundles.